grafana/grafana/docs/sources/panels/visualizations/time-series/_index.md

 ### Toggle series

 Click on the series label in the legend to isolate the series in the visualization.
-All other series are hidden.
+All other series are hidden in the visualization.
+The data of the hidden series is still accessible.

 Cmd/Ctrl+click on the series label to hide the clicked series and remove the toggle.

 > **Note:** This option is persistent when you save the dashboard.

+This creates a system override that hides the other series.
+You can view this override in the Overrides tab.
+If you delete the override, then it removes the toggle.

 ### Change series color